Looking Closely at the Growth Curve for Ollie's Bargain Outlet Holdings Inc. (OLLI)

-Ollie’s Bargain Outlet Holdings Inc. (NASDAQ:OLLI) went down by -4.59% from its latest closing price compared to the recent 1-year high of $98.58.
-The company’s stock price has collected -8.97% of loss in the last five trading sessions.
+Ollie’s Bargain Outlet Holdings Inc. (NASDAQ:OLLI) went up by 1.77% from its latest closing price compared to the recent 1-year high of $98.58.
+The company’s stock price has collected -6.63% of loss in the last five trading sessions.
 Barron’s reported on 12/03/21 that Ollie’s Stock Sinks After Sales Fall More Than Expected.
 Citi Cuts Price Target.

 Is It Worth Investing in Ollie’s Bargain Outlet Holdings Inc. (NASDAQ :OLLI) Right Now?